How do I apply?

 - Statistics Requirement form – applicable to Epidemiology, Indigenous Health and Social & Behavioural Health Science (Health promotion) applicants

-- 2 Letters of Reference (submitted online by the referees) ** 3 Letters of Reference for MHSc-Bioethics applicants**
+- 2 Letters of Reference (submitted online by the referees) ** 3 Letters of Reference for MHSc-Bioethics applicants**.
+Do not solicit letters of reference from more than the required number of referees indicated here.
+Only 2 reference letters (3 for Bioethics) will be assessed.

 - Scanned transcript of all undergraduate and graduate programs